 You may have heard the phrase that “filing bankruptcy is a matter of public record.”
 What exactly does that mean?
 If you file for bankruptcy, can people access your personal, financial information?
-In Burrow & Associates’ latest blog, we’re explaining the term public record and what it means for your bankruptcy case.
+In Burrow & Associates’ latest blog, we’re explaining if bankruptcy filings are public record, and what is means for your case.

 A public record is any information that someone can access without prior authorization, either through the court or another government entity.
 Some common examples include real property information, wills, civil judgments, and tax liens.
 Those details are considered public record.
 Alternatively, a tax return is not a public record.
 Yes, you do submit this information to a government entity, but seeing the financial details would require prior authorization.